-CSEPP has been actively involved with clients working in the field of natural resources for decades.
+CSEPP has been actively involved with clients working in the field of natural resource management for decades.
 We apply our social ecology approaches to citizen engagement to secure benefits for both resource management agencies and the communities with which they work.
-Explore our accomplishments in this sector below with links to many theory and publication posts which elaborate on our approach to natural resource management.
+Explore our accomplishments in this sector below with links to many theory and publication posts which elaborate our approach to natural resource management.

 Hardwood forest preservation in NE Connecticut